 Heart disease, particularly atrial fibrillation (an irregular heartbeat) or atherosclerosis (plaques in your arteries), is a risk factor for ischemic colitis.

-Microscopic colitis can be caused by certain medications (like ibuprofen).
-And from previous colon infections.
+Microscopic colitis can be caused by certain medications (like ibuprofen) and as complications from previous colon infections.

 What causes colitis in kids?

-One common cause of colitis in infants and children—and rarely in adults—is allergic colitis.
+One common cause of colitis early in life —and only in rare cases, adults—is allergic colitis.
 It can usually be managed with changes in diet.

-Colitis in infants or children can have different symptoms than in adults.
-Children may vomit, have less of an appetite, or have allergic-type symptoms.
+Colitis in infants or young age children can have different symptoms than in adults.
+Children may vomit, have a loss of appetite, or have signs of an allergic reaction.
 Call your pediatrician immediately if your child has recurrent loose bloody stools.

 Was this article helpful?